akai-z/project-pet/README.md

 we decided that by the end of it, the demo should meet the following points:
 * Research and decide the framework and/or libraries to use in the project.
 * Decide the initial structure of the game engine.
-* Work on basic implementation of some of the game mechanics and functionalities for the demo.
+* Work on a basic implementation of some of the game mechanics and functionalities for the demo.
 * The battle system would initially be [turn-based](https://en.wikipedia.org/wiki/Turns,_rounds_and_time-keeping_systems_in_games#Turn-based), and would be later replaced with [ATB](https://en.wikipedia.org/wiki/Turns,_rounds_and_time-keeping_systems_in_games#Active_Time_Battle) system.